FloChiff/phd/notes/bibliography.md

 ##### Reul Christian, Wick Christoph, Noeth Maximilian, Buettner Andreas, Wehner Maximilian, and Springmann Uwe.
 2021.
 "Mixed Model OCR Training on Historical Latin Script for Out-of-the-Box Recognition and Finetuning".
 In *The 6th International Workshop on Historical Document Imaging and Processing* (*HIP '21*).
 Association for Computing Machinery, New York, NY, USA, 7–12.
 DOI:[https://doi.org/10.1145/3476887.3476910](https://doi.org/10.1145/3476887.3476910)
+In this paper, the authors present their project of building a mixed model for a category of historical printings with polyfonts.
+After exposing previous works in that area, the authors expose their methodology, training and evaluation data, and their transcription guidelines.
+Then, they describe the various ways they did their experiments, with one option or another, as well as the errors they mostly encountered.
+Finally, they present the idea of finetuning the work rather than doing it from scratch, before concluding on those different results and what they can hope to do from there.

 ----------